joseguera/course-evaluation-tracker-capstone-client/README.md

 ### 10. Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* Rate my Nom
+* Only display course created by a specific user
-* Date when "Nom" or "Recipe" was last updated
+* Date when "course" was first created and last updated
-* Sort/Filter Nom:
+* Sort/Filter Course:
-  * Alphabetically
-  * By "Nom" or "Recipe"
+  * By Quarter
-  * By rating
+  * By "project_id"
   * By date
-* Ability to upload an image to "Nom" or "Recipe"
-* Ability to export a "Nom" or "Recipe" into a PDF or printer
+* Ability to export a report of courses into a PDF or printer